 2. Rework on your home:

-Look for other things within the home which might require change or repair.
+Look for other things within the home that might require change or repair.
 Get fixed everything around you and reduce the additional load for later years.

 3. Increase your health savings: